 2006 – Would a reference application based on existing production use cases serve to connect the efforts of multiple globally distributed teams?
 (We soon realized the complexity of ‘real world’ use cases was inhibiting the learning of fundamentals.
 This initiative was abandoned in favor of simpler use cases in 2008.)

 2007 – Could loosely-coupled Adaptable Technology Wrappers (ATWs) of Open Source Software provide development convenience and insulate “the Company” from external API changes?
 (We later wondered if an ATW could foster enterprise alignment with a Pattern Language?)

 2008 – Could a Reference Application supersede comprehensive documentation as the primary vehicle for providing architectural and design guidance?
 (We later pursued using the Reference Application as a tool for fostering enterprise alignment with our Unified Pattern Language.)

-2009 – Could Instructor Guided Training inspire use of the reference application as a self-study resource for a typical developer?
+2009 – Could Instructor Guided Training inspire use of the reference application as a self-study resource for software engineering?

 2010 – Would providing a website featuring a Unified Pattern Language encourage project teams to derive their own Pattern Palette?”

 2011 – Could we use functionally equivalent services to speed test execution while reducing a dependence upon mock-related objects?
 (See JUnit Strategy for Testing

 2012 – Could a Palette Analyzer tool provide effective metrics for enhancing code quality?
 (As of 2017 this idea has not gained traction… perhaps it remains ‘ahead of its time’?
 Or, it could just be a bad idea.)

 2014 – Are there ways to increase the value of our Unified Pattern Language usage for “the Company?”
 (In 2016 this question was partially answered by reducing the number of core patterns by almost 50%.)

 2015 – Could a closer alignment with the Open Source Software community enhance the effectiveness of application development within “the Company?”
 (This question is currently being pursued with the launch of the Justify Spring initiative.)